hsieh672/Watermark/README.md

 bp=get(handles.edit2,'String');
 ```
 ## Enter the watermark image and initial settings
-When pushing the botton "add watermark", the watermark image would be loaded.
+The image will be loaded when the "add watermark" is pushed.
 ```sh
 function pushbutton2_Callback(hObject, eventdata, handles) global img bp row_img col_img water_mark sz